aaspnas/Compare-Objects/README.md

 Testing has not been done on any old versions of PowerShell, so updating to the latest version would be recommended.
 The script is tested on an uptodate version of Windows, Mac and a fresh Ubuntu Linux system.
+Tests will not work on old versions of Pester.

 ## References